IamBeltran/month-class/README.md

 ![Logo](docs/LOGO.png)

-Month class, manages information of the month from a given date.
+The `Month` class manages the information of a month from given date, such as number of weeks, number of work days, number of weekend.

 ## Weekend option

 The 'weekend' option indicates the days of the week that are taken as the weekend in the month.

-Must be a `string` or integer `number` between 0 to 15.
-If a `string` is passed, the string must match to regex `/^[0-1]{7}$/`, if want to indicate that weekends are Fridays, the value must be `"0000100"`.
+Must be a `string` or integer `number` between `0` to `15`.
+If a `string` is passed, the string must match to regex `/^[0-1]{7}$/`.
+For example if want to indicate that weekends are Fridays, the value must be `"0000100"`.

-The following table shows the corresponding days if a number is passed and its string equivalent.
+The following table shows the corresponding days if a number is passed and its `string` equivalent.

 | Number | String      | Weekday             |
 |--------|-------------|---------------------|